NAlhirabi/PARROT/README.md

 4) Launch a new runtime from your Eclipse.
 To launch a new eclipse application click on Run / Run Configurations and double click on Eclipse Application.
 5) After running the metamodel, new window will open.
 Install a sample model called PARROTDesign.zip using File> Import.

-Then the tool can be used to drag, drop and cngigure the privacy configuration.
+Then, the tool can be used to drag, drop and apply the privacy configuration.

-More detailed about how to upload and test the metamodel:https://wiki.eclipse.org/Sirius/Tutorials/DomainModelTutorial
+More detailed instructions about how to upload and test the metamodel:https://wiki.eclipse.org/Sirius/Tutorials/DomainModelTutorial